Davies, Martin. How History Works: The Reconstitution of a Human Science (Routledge Approaches to History). 1st ed., Routledge, 2016.

 This book is the third in a series produced by Martin Davies.
 The other two are Historics: Why History Dominates Contemporary Society (2006) and Imprisoned by History: Aspects of Historicized Life (2010).
 You don’t have to read the first two to understand this most recent one.

 I’d say this book is expert level.
-Most of what I read sounded like the ramblings of a mad-man to me, but this could just be my inability to comprehend the material.
+I did not feel like I understood what he wrote or why he wrote it.
 I’m curious what material the author would recommend to better understand the contents of this book.

 All-in-all, I might loop back to this book in the future when I’m more educated to see if I can pick up what Davies laid out.
 My inability to comprehend the point of the book does not speak on the book’s merits.
 It’s humbling to find works that I currently don’t understand but might understand someday.
 Due to not quite getting it though, I won’t be recommending it to anyone except those who I think might be able to make sense of it.